ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - If you plan to host the game yourself, from the left-most list, click `Host`.
   - When asked to select your multiworld seed, navigate to `Archipelago/output` and select the zip file containing the seed you just generated.
   - You can sort by Date Modified to make it easy to find.

+## Updates and New Releases

+***OpenGOAL Mod Launcher***

+- Run the Mod Launcher and click `ArchipelaGOAL` in the mod list.
+- Click `Launch` to download and install any new updates that have been released.
+- You can verify your version once you reach the title screen menu by navigating to `Options > Game Options > Miscellaneous > Speedrunner Mode`.
+- Turn on `Speedrunner Mode` and exit the menu.
+You should see the installed version number in the bottom left corner.
+Then turn `Speedrunner Mode` back off.
+- Once you've verified your version, you can close the game.
+Remember, this is just for downloading updates. **DO NOT PLAY AN ARCHIPELAGO GAME THROUGH THE MOD LAUNCHER.**

+***Archipelago Launcher***

+- Copy the latest `jakanddaxter.apworld` file into your `Archipelago/custom_worlds` directory.

 ## Starting a Game